drewvlaz/virtual-assistant/CONTRIBUTING.md

 # Contributing

-As this is a senior project, I am not currently accepting contributions.
+As this is a senior project, it is currently being developed independently.
-However, any suggestions would be welcome and feel free to fork the project.
+However, any suggestions would be welcome and, of course, feel free to fork the project.